 4. Orthodontic Indications

-Some orthodontic procedures require tooth removal.
-For example, installing orthodontic braces may require removing wisdom teeth.
+Some orthodontic procedures require tooth extraction.
+For example, in the case of orthodontic braces, the wisdom teeth removal may be necessary.
 Patients with crowded teeth need some of them removed to provide space for proper tooth alignment.

 5. Wrong Tooth Position